MilesBHuff/Artsy/README.md

 ## Overkill

-This section describes things we did which were complete overkill, and which will hopefully amount to even more extra credit:
+This section describes things we did which were complete overkill, and which will hopefully amount to even more extra credit, or at least a by on the late-penalty:

 * Entire GUI was coded by hand.